dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 my first DrupalCamp, so I'm very delighted that I have given the opportunity to be here in front of you, fellow Drupal enthusiasts.

-So now that everyone briefly knows who we are, lets talk about Drupal and Docker.
+So now that we have your attention and you briefly know who we are and what to expect from how this presentation may go, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.

 ---